kztomita/apple-container-lamp/README.md

 # Setup

 To enable container-to-container communication using hostnames, you need to create a DNS domain and set it as default.
+The name can be anything, but we'll use "box" in the following example.

 ```
 % sudo container system dns create box
 % container system dns default set box
 ```

 This makes each container's hostname become "<container-name>.box", allowing containers to be accessed using this hostname.

-If you want to use an existing domain name in your environment, you need to modify the following files:

-- fastcgi_pass setting in ./nginx-container/conf.d/default.conf (lamp-php.box:9000)
-- DNS_DEFAULT_NAME=box setting in ./app.sh
-- DB hostname specified in ./html/db.php (lamp-mysql.box)
+You can also access containers by omitting the domain name (.box) and using just "<container-name>".

 # How to Start
 ```